radareorg/radare2-book/introduction/basic_debugger_session.md

     [0xB7F0C8C0]> V

 The initial view after entering visual mode is a hexdump view of current target program counter (e.g., EIP for x86).
 Pressing `p` will allow you to cycle through the rest of visual mode views.
 You can press `p` and `P` to rotate through the most commonly used print modes.
 Use F7 or `s` to step into and F8 or `S` to step over current instruction.
-With the `c` key you can toggle the cursor mode to mark a byte range selection (for example, to later overwirte them with nop).
+With the `c` key you can toggle the cursor mode to mark a byte range selection (for example, to later overwrite them with nop).
 You can set breakpoints with `F2` key.

 In visual mode you can enter regular radare commands by prepending them with `:`.
 For example, to dump a one block of memory contents at ESI:
     <Press ':'>